 This is vital for GDPR because agencies must be able to provide the “paper trail” that documents the onboarding and data processes.
 So, as well as changing how you onboard candidates, you will need to make sure your Applicant Tracking System (ATS) or recruitment software is used to record the required activity.
 For example, you will need to be able to show when candidates were onboarded, what information was given, what consent was acquired and how the data was used.

 The most fundamental impact for all agencies will be in updating their documentation, both internally and externally.
 The internal documents by which you induct new staff members will need to be free of ambiguity and current staff must be aware of any changes to their daily activity.
 External documents such as onboarding contracts and policies will also need to reviewed and revised to meet the increased demand for stipulating consent and how the data will be used.

 To manage the delivery of these requirements, it may be necessary to appoint a Data Protection Officer or consult legal professionals because, ultimately, getting your recruitment agency “over-prepared” is worth the investment.

-GDPR gives recruitment agencies the impetus to clarify their internal processes, become more transparent to their clients and candidates and provide a more respectful service to the job market.
+In summary GDPR provides recruitment agencies the impetus to clarify their internal processes and become more transparent to their candidate with how there information will be processed and used.
 By preparing your agency now and making the necessary changes, you can ensure your agency and recruitment consultants comply with the upcoming regulations.

 Are you looking for more information on GDPR and how to centralise your data management all within one recruitment CRM system?
 Request our free eBook below.